 Option #2: Hire A Professional

 If hiring a professional is right for you, talk to your photographer about your expectations so you’re both on the same page.
-To make your photos as warm and inviting as possible, consider hiring a lifestyle or wedding photographer over a real estate photographer.
+To make your photos as warm and inviting as possible, consider hiring a lifestyle or wedding/lifestyle photographer over a real estate photographer.
 Real estate photography tends to be too cold and sterile for an Airbnb listing.

-7. Draft your listing
+7. Create your listing